tusharbhutt/Endless-Nodes/README.md

 ![integerswitch](./img/integerswitch.png)

 ### Nodes that don’t work (yet!)

 I do have some nodes that are half-way done, but not ready for prime time.
 They’ll be uploaded when I get to them.

 + Image Aesthetic Scoring (Aesthetic values, NIMA, and BRISQUE methods)
 + Batch image loader
 + Multiple input/output converter
 + Additional image analysis nodes
+***
 ## Usage License and Restrictions

 See GPL Licensing V3 for usage.
-You may modify this code as long as you keep the credits for this repository and for those noted in the credit section below. **YOU ARE EXPRESSLY FORBIDDEN FROM USING THESE NODES TO CREATE ANY IMAGES OR ARTWORK THAT VIOLATES THE STABLE DIFFUSION [ACCEPTABLE US POLICY] (https://stability.ai/use-policy) OR THE USAGE POLICY FROM [BLACK FOREST LABS]( https://bfl.ai/legal/usage-policy).**
+You may modify this code as long as you keep the credits for this repository and for those noted in the credit section below. **YOU ARE EXPRESSLY FORBIDDEN FROM USING THESE NODES TO CREATE ANY IMAGES OR ARTWORK THAT VIOLATES THE STABLE DIFFUSION [ACCEPTABLE USE POLICY] (https://stability.ai/use-policy) OR THE USAGE POLICY FROM [BLACK FOREST LABS](https://bfl.ai/legal/usage-policy).**

 For example, don't be a mouth-breather who creates fake nudes or sexual content of **anyone, even if you have their consent**.
 JUST.
 DON’T. BE.
 AN.
 ASSHOLE.

 The author expressly disclaims any liability for any images you create using these nodes.
+***
 ## Disclaimer

 These nodes may or may not be maintained.
 They work on my system but may not on yours.
 Feel free to send in a bug report if you find one!
+***
 ## Credits

++ Inspiration for the batch multiprompt node came quite by accident when I used [FizzNodes](https://github.com/FizzleDorf/ComfyUI_FizzNodes) by [@FizzleDorf](https://github.com/FizzleDorf) and wrestled them into creating images instead of the intended use for video
-+ Anthropic Claude and ChatGPT for coding creation/assistance
++ Anthropic Claude and OpenAI ChatGPT for coding creation/assistance
++ The image novelty node uses OpenAI's CLIP (ViT-B/32) model to assess image novelty based on cosine distance from reference embeddings
 + Thanks to all the node creators out there, most who toil away with little or no appreciation

 #